gotealeaf/rails-dev-box/README.md

 password: password
 ```

-You can get more usage of Vagrant in [here](http://vagrantup.com/).
+You can get more usage details for Vagrant [here](http://vagrantup.com/).

 ## Notice:

-If you use this project, it does not provide `Graphical User Interface` at this time.
-So debugging feature specs, you need to do some extra steps.
+If you use this project, it does not provide a `Graphical User Interface` at this time.
+So when you are debugging feature specs, you need to do some extra steps.

-There are two different chooses for you.
+There are two different choices for you.

-#### One Choose: Using Headless Browser
+#### One Choice: Use a Headless Browser

-This is the common way that how we run test suite.
+This is the method that we prefer.

 * Install & Initialization

-Using headless browser to debug, first you need to install [PhantomJS](http://phantomjs.org).
+Before you can use a headless browser to debug, you need to install [PhantomJS](http://phantomjs.org).
 We have integrated it in this project, so you don't need to install it here, but you need to know what we use.

-Now in your Rails app, you need follow the steps below.
+Now in your Rails app, you need to follow the steps below.

 First, edit your `Gemfile`